Health, wellbeing and disability support

 If you have a disability or medical condition of any kind it is advisable to also contact the Academic Administrator in College, Sarah O’Brien firstname.lastname@example.org, to find out what support may be available for you.
 Likewise, if you are vulnerable because of COVID-19, Sarah will be able to help you navigate the support that is available.
 Arrangements can be made to assist you if you have a disability, such as allowing you extra time in exams or providing specialist IT support; this is also true for those with a Specific Learning Difficulty, such as dyslexia.
 The Academic Administrator is also the College’s Disability Co-ordinator and Secretary to the Equality and Welfare Committee and can help you make the most of the many opportunities for support that are available while you are in Oxford.
 Your physical and mental health are of equal importance and students are able to access the University’s free, excellent Counselling Service.
 All students also have access to a free, confidential mental health support service called Togetherall.
 Likewise, if you have personal circumstances that may mean you require support, such as being a carer, do contact the Academic Administrator, who will be able to advise you.

-Within College, in addition to the Academic Administrator and the Academic Office, the following people may be helpful to you when you need support: the Dean and pastoral advisor, your College Advisor, the Junior Deans, the Welfare Fellow, the LGBTQ Fellow, the Fellow with responsibility for part-time students, the MCR Equality and Welfare representative, the Pastoral Advisor and peer supporters.
+Within College, in addition to the Academic Administrator and the Academic Office, the following people may be helpful to you when you need support: the Dean, your College Advisor, the Junior Deans, the Welfare Fellow, the LGBTQ Fellow, the Fellow with responsibility for part-time students, the BAME Fellow, the MCR Equality and Welfare representative, the Pastoral Advisor and peer supporters.
 Please visit the Health, wellbeing and disability pages on the College website for further details and contact information.

 Please go to the University website for further details of available support: www.admin.ox.ac.uk/eop/disab/